Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 fruit pectin and water stirred together in a pot

 STEP SEVEN: Bring to a boil over medium-high heat, stirring constantly.
-Continue stirring and boil for 1 minute.
+Continue stirring and boil for one minute.

 STEP EIGHT: Pour the boiling pectin mixture into the strawberry and sugar mixture and stir until all the sugar is dissolved.
 Only a few sugar granules should remain.